Matter ejections behind the highs and lows of the transitional millisecond pulsar PSR J1023+0038: Introduction

 This paper presents the results of the largest multi-wavelength campaign ever performed on \src.
-Our aim is to ultimately understand the root cause of the mode changes in the active sub-luminous X-ray state and the implication for our understanding of the accretion-ejection coupling in X-ray binary systems harboring rapidly spinning NSs.
+Our aim is to ultimately understand the root cause of the mode changes in the active sub-luminous X-ray state and its implication for our understanding of the accretion-ejection coupling in XRB systems that harbour rapidly spinning NSs.
 The observations of our campaign were conducted on two different nights in June 2021.
-The first night (Night\,1) involved \xmm, the Nuclear Spectroscopic Telescope Array (\nustar), the Hubble Space Telescope ({\it HST}), the Son OF ISAAC (SOFI) instrument mounted on the New Technology Telescope (NTT), the Karl G. Jansky Very Large Array (VLA) and the Five-hundred-meter Aperture Spherical Telescope (FAST); the second night (Night\,2) involved the Neutron Star Interior Composition Explorer Mission ({\it NICER}), the Neil Gehrels Swift Observatory (\swift), the Very Large Telescope (VLT), the Rapid Eye Mount (REM) telescope and the Atacama Large millimetre/submillimetre Array (ALMA).
-The paper is structured as follows: in Sect.\,\ref{sec:obs}, we present the observations and data analysis.
+The first night (Night\,1) involved \xmm, the Nuclear Spectroscopic Telescope Array (\nustar), the \textit{Hubble} Space Telescope (HST), the Son OF ISAAC (SOFI) instrument mounted on the New Technology Telescope (NTT), the \textit{Karl G. Jansky} Very Large Array (VLA), and the Five-hundred-meter Aperture Spherical Telescope (FAST); the second night (Night\,2) involved the Neutron Star Interior Composition Explorer Mission (NICER), the \textit{Neil Gehrels Swift} Observatory (\swift), the Very Large Telescope (VLT), the Rapid Eye Mount (REM) telescope, and the Atacama Large millimetre/sub-millimetre Array (ALMA).

+The paper is structured as follows: in Sect.\,\ref{sec:obs} we present the observations and data analysis.
 The results are then reported in Sect.\,\ref{sec:results}.
-In Sect.\,\ref{sec:discussion}, we propose a scenario for the mode switching, present the results of the modelling of the spectral energy distributions (SEDs) in the two modes, and discuss the results in relation to our scenario.
+In Sect.\,\ref{sec:discussion} we propose a scenario for the mode switching, present the results of the modelling of the spectral energy distributions (SEDs) in the two modes, and discuss the results in relation to our scenario.
 Conclusions follow in Sect.\,\ref{sec:conclusions}.